mienaikoe/ziyu/Chapters/4-4-Chapter26.md

 "We found the message.
 Let's go back to Ulukoma."

 "Shouldn't we take him with us?"
-I used my nose to point at Jesse.
+I used my nose to point at Jathi.

 "He'll be fine here."